 The Chihuly Gardens And Glass is a must-see for those who want stunning Instagram photos and love art.
 It offers a look at the inspiration and influences that inform the career of artist Dale Chihuly.
 Through the exhibition’s eight interior galleries, lush outdoor garden, and centerpiece Glasshouse visitors will experience a comprehensive look at Chihuly’s most significant series of works.
 His work is included in more than 200 museum collections worldwide.
 Chihuly has created more than a dozen well-known series of works, among them, Cylinders and Baskets in the 1970s; Seaforms, Macchia, Venetians, and Persians in the 1980s; Niijima Floats and Chandeliers in the 1990s; and Fiori in the 2000s.
 The best idea is to buy tickets online.
 The ticket costs $32/$22 for adults and $19/$14 for youth.
 You can avoid the steep admission charge by purchasing a Seattle CityPASS.

 The Olympic Sculpture Park, is free and open daily to the public park which consists of a 9-acre (36,000 m2) outdoor sculpture museum and beach.
 It is located along the Seattle waterfront.
 So, combining a walk in the park with the sunset on the beach is great.

 If you’re wondering what to do in Seattle with kids in the city center take them to Seattle Children’s Museum and to Pacific Science Center.

-Seattle Children’s Museum offers a lot of fun and educational play experience for kids.
+Seattle Children’s Museum offers a lot of fun and educational play experiences for kids.
 Children can participate in art, culture, and STEM/inquiry-based programming.
-Kids have a chance to develop the creativity and hands-on exploration of the world around them.
+Kids have a chance to develop creativity and hands-on exploration of the world around them.